- WHERE TO STAY

 These city break packages complement any cruise holiday.

 With a clear road, London to Southampton is around 2 hours by car.
-The route can suffer from congestion so it's important to factor in contingency time.
-If the motorway is gridlocked the alternative route is a lot slower.
+The route can suffer from road congestion so its quite important you budget adequate contingency time.
+If the motorway is congested or there is an accident, alternative routes are much, much slower.

 Travelling from Southampton nearly all cruise ships have assisted disembarkation between about 7am and 9am.
-This means on weekdays you will be travelling during the busy morning commute so allow for road congestion delays.
+During weekdays you will be travelling during the morning commute so allow for road congestion delays.

 We offer a comprehensive private transfer service to or from your Southampton cruise ship.